Spyro: A Hero's Tail: Reception

 The graphics and music were generally well received.
-Critics analogized the visuals as a polished PlayStation 1 title; although they argued it lacked detail and did not take full advantage of the PlayStation 2's capabilities, the child audience would still be enamored by its colorful and sharp textures, the diversity and detail in its environments, and adorable, cartoonish and well-animated characters.
-Castro positively analogized them as Tak 2: The Staff of Dreams (2004) and Scaler (2004) if they had less detail.
-Hollingshead compared its visual cartoon style and upbeat music to The Legend of Zelda: The Wind Waker (2002).
+Critics analogized the visuals as a polished original PlayStation title; although they argued it lacked detail and did not take full advantage of the PlayStation 2's capabilities, the child audience would still be enamored by its colourful and sharp textures, the diversity and detail in its environments, and adorable, cartoonish and well-animated characters.
+Castro positively analogized them as Tak 2: The Staff of Dreams and Scaler if they had less detail.
+Hollingshead compared its visual cartoon style and upbeat music to The Legend of Zelda: The Wind Waker.
 Particle, lighting and blur effects of the explosions and Spyro's breathing were also well received by Sobelski and Castro.
 However, Sobelski felt the polygon amount was too low for the fantasy world to be immersive, in spite of textures and lightings trying to hide these limitations.
-Paul Kautz of 4Players reported minor issues of background texture flickering and slightly off anti-aliasing in the PlayStation 2 and Xbox versions.
-Although finding the music "somewhat rehashed and quirky," he found the voice acting "very well done and quite comical in all the right ways."
-Michael Lafferty of GameZone dismissed the music as "on the elevator side" and "the type that one might hear in a pre-school, soft, light, and somewhat annoying after an hour".

-The writing was not heavily discussed.
-However, Kosmina was enthusiastic towards it, praising the personalities of the characters, his favourites being Sgt.
-Byrd, and the fairy that provides Spyro Electric breathing, and certain lines, such as a Professor's forgetting of what Spyro needs to collect.
-He was, however, unsatisfied with the absence of a reason why most of the characters refuse to talk about Red.